 Alberta: Students' right to start a student club, such as a GSA, was enshrined in 2015 through Bill 10.
-Bill 24 addresses limits to Bill 10 by making it clear that students can start a club under the name "gay-straight alliance."
-Amendments to this legislation, through Bill 8, in 2019 mean that administrators do not have to act "immediately" upon a request for GSA.
-Teachers are also not explicitly prohibited from notifying parent/guardian/caregiver of a student's participation in a GSA.
+Bill 24 addresses limits to Bill 10 by making it clear that students can start a club under the name "gay-straight alliance".
+Amendments to this legislation, through Bill 8, in 2019, removed legal protections in the Education Act prohibiting teachers from notifying a parent/guardian/caregiver of a student of a student's participation in a GSA.
+Since the passing of Bill 8, the Ministry of Education has made it clear that the Freedom of Information and Protection of Privacy Act (for public schools) and the Personal Protection Act (for private schools) would protect students' rights to not have their participation in a GSA disclosed to anyone unless there is a risk to the students' safety.

-Location: Education Act, Division 2 Student Discipline; Bullying Awareness and Non-Discrimination; 35.1(1).
+Location: Education Act, Division 2 Student Discipline; Bullying Awareness and Non-Discrimination; 35.1(1)